 David Grey, Anoulak Kittikhoun, and Susanne Schmeier

-"This book provides welcome insights into how river basin organisations from a range of political, cultural and physical settings have addressed sensitive development decisions.
+"This book provides welcome insights into how river basin organizations from a range of political, cultural and physical settings have addressed sensitive development decisions.
 It goes beyond descriptions of institutional form and function to examine how RBOs have engaged in water diplomacy and the related difficulties, successes and limitations.
 We may agree or disagree with the perspectives presented, but this valuable contribution to the discussion on RBOs provides the framing and basis for us to draw our own conclusions." – Jeremy Bird, former Director General of the International Water Management Institute.

 "While competition over water resources is seldom a direct or single cause of armed conflict, tensions and disputes over water are real and have to be resolved.
 This book offers valuable insights into the importance of River Basin Organizations as a key element in this global picture and should stimulate further thinking about the needed innovations that will strengthen water cooperation as a globally important instrument of peace." – Danilo Turk, Chair of the Global High-Level Panel on Water and Peace.